amartinson193/Python-Book/Glossary/Pandas/Series/readme.md

 # Notes

-Shares a lot of methods with dictionaries
+* Shares a lot of methods with dictionaries
-One big difference is that you can have multiple indices with the same value (key)
+* One big difference is that you can have multiple indices with the same value (key)

 # Attributes

 # Methods

+pandas.Series.dtype¶